Society / Comment / July 9, 2024

 Women who recently fought the State of Texas in court after being denied abortion care despite severe pregnancy complications are all too familiar with the state’s forced birth policy.
 Zurawski v.
 Texas, a legal challenge filed by 22 women, sought to provide much-needed clarity to the abortion laws’ vague medical exceptions.

 Samantha Casiano, one of nearly a dozen women in the lawsuit who faced a nonviable pregnancy, was forced to watch her baby slowly die.
-Diagnosed with the lethal condition anencephaly, her child would be born without a skull.
+Diagnosed with the lethal condition anencephaly, her child would be born missing parts of its brain and skull.
 The mother of four lacked the resources to travel for abortion care, and had no choice but to carry her fatal pregnancy to term.
 In court, Casiano tearfully recounted how she watched her baby gasp for air for four hours before ultimately dying.
 “I told her, I am so sorry I couldn’t release you to heaven sooner.
 There was no mercy for her,” she said.
-The trauma will haunt her and her family forever, said Casiano.
+The trauma will haunt her and her family forever, explained Casiano.

 Gemmill says this is the first of many studies to come.
 Researchers are now working to assess the impact of abortion restrictions on the live births of different races, ethnicities, and socioeconomic backgrounds.
 They’re also examining infant mortality in Texas from 2022 forward and taking a look at those rates across the country.